gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 {: .notice--success}

 **The downside:**
 GNSS-SDR package updates need to undergo an acceptance process before they are included in the different distributions, so it might not be the ultimate version of the source code.
+The same applies for the dependency libraries.
-{: .notice--warning}
+{: .notice--danger}

 ## Mac OS X using Macports

-If you are using Mac OS X 10.? or above, and the [Macports](https://www.macports.org/) package manager, GNSS-SDR can be installed by doing:
+If you are using Mac OS X 10.9 or above, and the [Macports](https://www.macports.org/) package manager, GNSS-SDR can be installed by typing in a Ierminal:

     $ sudo port install gnss-sdr